Last revised: May 9, 2023

 The railroad's decision to stick with the Greek theme, and stainless steel trains, made its fleet of streamliners one of the most unique across America.

-The Denver Zephyr came about because of the tremendous successes surrounding the Burlington’s original Zephyrs.
+The Denver Zephyr came about because of the tremendous successes of the Burlington’s original Zephyrs.

-A few years after the train's debut two additional cars were added including a coach dinette and full-room sleeper giving it a consist which included a total of ten cars.
+A few years after its debut two additional cars were added, a coach dinette and full-room sleeper, giving it a 10-car consist.

-The train was an instant hit, in no small part due to its extremely fast speeds, great scenery, and on board amenities (such as lounges, coaches, diners, sleepers, and a parlor-observation).
+The train was an instant hit, in no small part due to its extremely fast schedule, great scenery, and on board amenities.

-Also, if one so chose, connecting service with the Denver & Rio Grande Western was available at Denver Union Station via the Royal Gorge reaching such location as Colorado Springs (Colorado) and Salt Lake City, Utah.
+Also, if one so chose, connecting service with the Rio Grande was available at Denver Union Station via the Royal Gorge reaching such location as Colorado Springs (Colorado) and Salt Lake City, Utah.

-The Chicago, Burlington & Quincy's original Zephyrs were built in conjunction with the then Electro-Motive Corporation Zephyr, and the trains would revolutionize rail travel.
+The Burlington's original Zephyrs had been built in conjunction with the Electro-Motive Corporation; these trains would revolutionize rail travel.

-The first of these trainsets, cast in all stainless steel, was the Zephyr #9900 and after touring across the country made its famous nonstop trip between Denver and Chicago in mere hours, an unheard of accomplishment for its day.
+The first of these trainsets, cast in all stainless steel, was the Zephyr #9900.
+After touring across the country it made its famous, nonstop trip between Denver and Chicago in mere hours, an unheard of accomplishment for its day.

-The train remained under its 10-car setup until October of 1956 when the train truly came of age.
+The Denver Zephyr continued to boast a 10-car consist until October of 1956 when the train truly came of age.

-That year the Burlington completely reequipped the DZ (28 cars in total to operate two versions of the train) with domes galore built by the Budd Company featuring:
+That year the Burlington completely reequipped the DZ (28 cars in total) with domes galore.
+As always, the Budd Company supplied the equipment which included: